konovod/scoro/README.md

    end
  ```
  - ensure\rescue blocks are not supported.
  I don't think they are needed for most use cases.
-Any exception inside scoro will bubble up to calling code.
+Any exception inside scoro will just propagate to calling code.
  - yield inside general blocks is not supported.
 Hardcoded support added for `times`, `loop`, `each` blocks.
 Support for `each_with_index` and `sleep` is planned.
-Note that `each` argument is evaluated on every iteration, so `[1,2,3].each` isn't a good idea.
+ - `each` caller is evaluated on every iteration, so `[1,2,3].each` inside scoro isn't a good idea (will allocate new array every time scoro is resumed).
+ - `each` only work with `Indexable`, not `Enumerable`, because state of `Indexable` iteration can be easily serialized - it's just index
  - for now, all control constructs (`next`\`break`\`return`) unrolls involved loops to state machine even if there is no `yield` inside loop.

 ## Development

  - [x] BUG: update all variables for inner loops